Have an account?

 TIP

 Limit fruit juice as it may take the place of more nutrient-rich foods.
 Give only if baby is older than 6 months and drinking from a cup.
-Limit to 125 to 175 ml per day.
+Be sure it is only 100% fruit juice (with no added sugars) and limit to 125 ml per day.

 Breast milk provides the optional nutrition for your baby.